When to Shift Usage Open or Close

 Current Hour Average Price

-We’ll let you know when is the best time to save – sign up for your alerts in your My Hourly Pricing Account.
+We’ll let you know when to shift your energy use.
+Sign up for alerts in your My Hourly Pricing Account.

 Reduce Your Bill.